sans-blue-team/sec555-wiki/Tools/Flare.md

 ========
 Abstract
 ---------
 Flare is a python script designed to identify command and control beaconing.
 It does this by analyzing flow data stored in Elasticsearch.
+It should support flow data from various data sources but currently has only been tested with Suricata flow logs.

 **Background:** adversaries like to maintain access to compromised networks and systems.
 To do this, they often establish a command and control network.
 Infected systems periodically check in with command and control servers (also known as bot herders)